Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Introduction

 To tackle this challenge, we propose \textbf{M}ulti-scale \textbf{M}asked autoencoders for learning the hierarchical representations of point clouds via self-supervised pre-training, termed as Point-M2AE.
 We represent a point cloud as a set of point tokens depicting different spatial local regions, and inherit MAE's pipeline to first encode visible point tokens and then reconstruct the masked 3D coordinates.
-Considering the strong semantic relations between local parts and the overall 3D shapes, e.g., wings to airplanes and legs to chairs, we regard the standard transformer with the plain encoder and decoder is sub-optimal for capturing local-global spatial geometries in 3D, as shown in Figure~\ref{fig1} (Top).
-Therefore, we modify both the encoder and decoder into multi-stage hierarchies for progressively encoding multi-scale features of point clouds, constructing an asymmetric U-Net~\cite{unet} like architecture in Figure~\ref{fig1} (Bottom).
-In detail, the shallower stages of the encoder contain a larger number of point tokens to preserve finer-grained details, while the deeper stages merge spatially adjacent tokens to acquire larger receptive fields.
-As Point-M2AE encodes multi-scale point clouds during pre-training, the unmasked visible regions are required to be block-wise within one scale and consistent across scales, which are respectively for reserving more complete local geometries and ensuring coherent feature learning for the network.
-Therefore, we introduce a multi-scale masking strategy, which generates random masks at the final scale with a high ratio (e.g., 80\%), and back-projects the unmasked positions to all preceding scales.
-In addition, we adopt a local spatial self-attention mechanism with increasing attention scopes for point tokens at different stages, which meets the inductive bias of locality~\cite{qi2017pointnet++} for better capturing 3D local patterns.
-After encoding visible tokens, different from MAE that directly reconstructs the input signals from high-level features, our hierarchical decoder upsamples the point tokens by token propagation to progressively recover the detailed geometries before reconstruction.
-We also utilize skip connections to complement the decoder with fine-grained information from the corresponding stages of the encoder.
-Finally, based on the upsampled point tokens, Point-M2AE reconstructs the coordinates of masked tokens from a global-to-local perspective.
+Different from 2D images, masked autoencoding for 3D point clouds has three characteristics to be specially considered. \textit{\textbf{Firstly,}} it is critical to understand the relations between local parts and the overall 3D shapes, which have strong geometric and semantic dependence.
+As examples, the network can recognize an airplane starting from its wing, or segment the wing's part from the airplane's global feature.
+Therefore, we regard the standard transformer with the plain encoder and decoder is sub-optimal for capturing such local-global spatial relations in 3D, which directly downsamples the input into a low-resolution representation as shown in Figure~\ref{fig1} (Top).
+We modify both the encoder and decoder into multi-stage hierarchies for progressively encoding multi-scale features of point clouds, constructing an asymmetric U-Net~\cite{unet} like architecture in Figure~\ref{fig1} (Bottom). \textit{\textbf{Secondly,}} as our Point-M2AE encodes multi-scale point clouds unlike the single-scale 2D images, the unmasked visible regions are required to be both block-wise within one scale and consistent across scales, which are respectively for reserving complete local geometries and ensuring coherent feature learning for the network.
+For this, we introduce a multi-scale masking strategy, which generates random masks at the final scale with a high ratio (e.g., 80\%), and back-projects the unmasked positions to all preceding scales. \textit{\textbf{Thirdly,}} to better reconstruct 3D geometries from a local-to-global perspective, we utilize skip connections to complement the decoder with fine-grained information from the corresponding stages of the encoder.
+During fine-tuning on downstream tasks, we also adopt a local spatial self-attention mechanism with increasing attention scopes for point tokens at different stages of the encoder, which refocus each token within neighboring detailed structures.